 We have adopted a Code of Ethics, which applies to all employees, consultants, officers and directors.
-A copy of our current code of ethics is included in the exhibits to this annual report .
+A copy of our current code of ethics was included in the exhibits to the fiscal 2014 annual report.

 A copy of our Code of Ethics can be obtained by writing to our corporate office at 47 Avenue Road, Suite 200, Toronto, ON M5R 2G3 attention: Chief Financial Officer.